mayurnawal123/Lithobot/README.md

+You can use the below citation:
+Nawal, Mayur, Kumar, Santosh, and Bharath Shekar.
+"LithoBot: An AutoML approach to identify lithofacies."
+Paper presented at the SEG/AAPG International Meeting for Applied Geoscience & Energy, Houston, Texas, USA, August 2022. doi: https://doi.org/10.1190/image2022-3751381.1

 # Lithobot
 These are the codes and submitted  paper for lithobot application.
 It is an Auto ML code to predict lithofacies from well logs.